Research Fund Manager Pre-Award - 113965

 In depth knowledge of federal, state, and private agency contract and grant regulations and requirements from proposal preparation through close out; including but not limited to cost accounting standards.

-Demonstrated experience in principles and practices of fund accounting, cost analysis and audit procedures including UCSD Internal audit requirements.
+Experience in principles and practices of fund accounting, cost analysis and audit procedures including UCSD Internal audit requirements.

 Knowledge of University policies and procedures regarding purchasing, returned goods, travel, disbursement, inventory, and ability to work collaboratively with contacts involved in these processes.

-Demonstrated knowledge of University policies and procedures relating to contract and grants; and accounting.
+Knowledge of University policies and procedures relating to contract and grants; and accounting.
 Ability to independently interpret, analyze, and implement appropriate policies in a given situation.

 Strong math and analytic skills including ability to work percentages; ability to analyze budgets in relation to shifting expenses for adjustments and ability to cost project.

-Demonstrated experience to interpret and apply complex rules, regulations, and systems; and design/development enhancements to routine operations for pre and post-award administration as needed.
+Experience to interpret and apply complex rules, regulations, and systems; and design/development enhancements to routine operations for pre and post-award administration as needed.

 Excellent interpersonal communication skills for effective written and oral communication to correspond with all levels of administration using correct rules of grammar, punctuation, and proper formats.